 Comfortable and Safe Facilities

-All our facilities are homelike, non-bureaucratic, and beautiful.
+All our facilities are comfortable, non-bureaucratic, and beautiful.
 They do not look or feel like hospitals, although they provide high-level medical care.
 A calming environment can help reduce stress, encourage self-care, and aid healing.
 Our science-based programs also incorporate a 12-step methodology, whole-body wellness, and the family's vital role in its treatment approach.

 Our Addiction Treatment Team

-Our medical services are led by Gilbert Masterson, M. D., with 24-hour support for all residential patients.
+Gilbert Masterson, M. D., with 24-hour support for all residential patients, leads our medical services.
 All levels of care include on-site supervision by medical doctors with specialties in psychiatry or addictionology, advanced practice providers, registered nurses, and registered dietitians.
-Our clinical teams are led by Clinical Director Lynnel Brewster, RN, LPC, LMFT, CCTP.
-Our teams comprise master’s level or higher licensed social workers, professional counselors, marriage and family therapists, and registered dietitians.

-Our clinical teams are led by Clinical Director, Lynnel Brewster, RN, LPC, LLMFT, CCTP.
-Teams are made up of master’s level or higher licensed social workers, professional counselors and marriage and family therapists.
-Registered dietitians support the clinical team with regular individual, group and family support and education.
-And case managers are assigned to each patient, ensuring proper communication, transitions to other levels of care and ancillary services.
+In addition, registered clinical Director Lynnel Brewster, RN, LPC, LLMFT, CCTP leads our clinical teams.
+Teams comprise master’s level or higher licensed social workers, professional counselors, and marriage and family therapists.
+In addition, registered dietitians support the clinical team with regular individual, group, and family support and education.
+And case managers are assigned to each patient, ensuring proper communication and transitions to other levels of care and ancillary services.

 Upon admission to every Sanford program, we provide a complete physical examination and assessment.
-We also monitor vitals and physiological symptoms, recommend and/or treat co-occurring physiological and psychological symptoms associated with the primary diagnosis, and manage medication.
+We also monitor vitals and physiological symptoms, recommend and treat co-occurring physiological and psychological symptoms associated with the primary diagnosis, and manage medication.
 In addition, an assessment will determine which location within the Sanford Campus an individual will be assigned.